ogierpaul/UdacityDendCapstone/dags/Readme.md

     - transformation : transform the data in the Data Warehouse layer
     - the reason that the transformation is not directly linked to the ingestion is that the transformation in the Data Warehouse layer is dependent on multiple data sources.

+## Initialization Files
+- directory `aa_setup`
+- Not a Dag!
+- Create the connections
+- Create the Variables
+- Create the schemas in Redshift